Robust tests for equality of regression curves based on characteristic functions: A class of test statistics

 with $\| R_{1,n_j}^{\star}\|_w=o_{\prob}(1)$ and $\bZ=(Z_1,\dots, Z_k)\trasp \sim N(\bcero, \bSi)$ where $\bSi$ is as in Theorem \ref{teo:theorem1} and $\Delta_0(x)= \sum_{j=1}^k \pi_j \, \Delta_j(x) {f_j(x)}/{f(x)}\,.$ \end{theorem}

-\textbf{Remark.} Note that, as in Pardo-Fern\'andez \textsl{et al.} (2015), Theorem \ref{teo:theorem1} implies that the asymptotic distribution of $nT$ under the null hypothesis is a finite linear combination of independent chi-squared variables of the form $\sum_{j=1}^k \gamma_j \chi_{1,j}^2$, where $\gamma_j$ are the eigenvalues of the matrix $\bA \bSi$ and $\chi_{1,j}^2$, $j=1,\ldots,k$, are independent chi-squared random variables with 1 degree of freedom.
-The same strategy described in Pardo-Fern\'andez \textsl{et al.} (2015) can be employed to obtain an estimator of this asymptotic null distribution.
-First, empirical and kernel estimators are used to estimate the elements of $\bA$ and $\bSi$ to obtain estimators of these matrices, say $\hat{\bA}$ and $\hat{\bSi}$.
-Then, the eigenvalues of $\hat{\bA} \hat{\bSi}$ are calculated and, finally, a Monte-Carlo procedure is employed to simulate values of the weighted combination of chi-squares, so quantiles and probabilities can be immediately approximated.
-For the sake of brevity, we do not give all the details here, as they follow the same reasoning as in Pardo-Fern\'andez \textsl{et al.} (2015).
-The obtained approximation of the asymptotic null distribution will we used in the numerical examples reported in the next section.
+\begin{remark} Note that Theorem \ref{teo:theorem1} implies that the asymptotic distribution of $nT$ under the null hypothesis is a finite linear combination of independent chi-squared variables of the form $\sum_{j=1}^k \gamma_j \chi_{1,j}^2$, where $\gamma_j$ are the eigenvalues of the matrix $\bA \bSi$ and $\chi_{1,j}^2$, $j=1,\ldots,k$, are independent chi-squared random variables with 1 degree of freedom.
+It is worth noticing that \citet{bodenham:adams:2016} provides an account for different methods to calculate the law of linear combinations of chi--squared distributions, some of them are implemented in the \texttt{R} package \texttt{CompQuadForm}.
+However, in the numerical study reported in Section \ref{sec:monte} and in the analysis of the real data set described in Section \ref{sec:datos}, we used the same strategy described in \citet{Pardo:etal:2015} to obtain an estimator of the asymptotic null distribution of $nT$.
+First, empirical and kernel estimators are used to estimate the elements of $\bA$ and $\bSi$ to obtain estimators of these matrices, say $\wbA$ and $\wbSi$.
+Then, the eigenvalues of $\wbA \wbSi$ are calculated and, finally, a Monte-Carlo procedure is employed to simulate values of the weighted combination of chi-squares, so quantiles and probabilities can be immediately approximated.
+For the sake of brevity, we do not give all the details here, as they follow the same reasoning as in the above mentioned paper. \end{remark}